xNexusACS/ExiledUtils/README.md

 # ExiledUtils-Remake
 Remake of one of my first plugins

-This plugin adds some features to SCPSL (all configurable)
+This plugin adds some features to SCPSL (all configurable) & Fixes the Tutorial position when changing the role

 PRO TIP: My plugin dont break servers with the infinite things